dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-missions.md

 During the mission, the main camera is used to track the object and so the gimbal cannot be controlled by the user or application.
 The aircraft can be flown manually with pitch, roll and throttle stick commands from the remote controller to move the aircraft around the subject being tracked.

-ActiveTrack is only supported on the Phantom 4.
+ActiveTrack is only supported on the Mavic Pro and Phantom 4.

 ![p4ActiveTrackAni](../images/component-guide/p4ActiveTrackAni.gif)